uber-archive/lynx/README.md

 # lynx

-A minimalistic node.js client for [StatsD] server.
+A minimalistic node.js client for [statsd] server.
 Fork of original work by [sivy]

 `lynx` features: